VermontAHS/IEE-Program/README.md

 ### In-Scope Benefit Programs

-Explore the 26 AHS benefit programs that are in scope for this modernization work [here](https://github.com/VermontAHS/IEE-Program/blob/master/Benefit%20Programs)
+Explore the 26 AHS benefit programs that are in scope for this modernization effort [here](https://github.com/VermontAHS/IEE-Program/blob/master/Benefit%20Programs).